leo-lacerda/courses/README.md

 # Studying Python
-Courses and tutorials (that I took) assignments.
+Courses and tutorials (that I took) exercises and assignments.